SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Set Up Google Sheets Spreadsheet Row

 - Click the drop down arrow from the first box titled "Spreadsheet."
 You should select the title of your recently saved Google sheet.
-- Click the drop-down arrow on the "Worksheet": Select "Sheet 1".
+- Click the drop-down arrow on the *Worksheet* box, select: "Sheet 1".
-- Click the drop down arrow from the Name box: Select "From Name."
+- Click the drop down arrow from the *Name* box: Select: "From Name."
-- Click the drop down arrow from the Email box: Select "From Email."
+- Click the drop down arrow from the *Email* box: Select: "From Email."
 - Click Continue.

 ### Test Google Sheets
 - Click the Test button, Once it comes back Test Successful